 With expertise in complex site characterization and environmental remediation projects, Eric uses state-of-the-practice technologies to help clients make better informed decisions regarding the remediation of contaminated property.
 His clients rely on him to help them plan remediation strategies that are successful and to deliver high-quality, responsive teams for their projects.
 He combines his expertise in the fate and transport of contaminants in the subsurface environment and the regulatory framework governing remediation to manage complicated remediation projects for his clients.

-Recent project work has included serving as technical lead and project director for Resource Conservation and Recovery Act (RCRA) corrective action sites involving the characterization of chlorinated solvent plumes in groundwater and soil vapor and the remediation of soil, soil vapor and groundwater impacts using a range of remedies.
+Eric’s recent project work has included serving as technical lead and project director for Resource Conservation and Recovery Act (RCRA) corrective action and State Superfund sites involving the characterization of chlorinated solvent plumes in groundwater and soil vapor and the remediation of soil, soil vapor and groundwater impacts using a range of remedies.
 His characterization work employs state of the practice tools and his remediation work includes both traditional and innovative remedies, including enhanced reductive dechlorination, in situ chemical oxidation, soil vapor extraction from long horizontal wells, monitored natural attenuation demonstrations, and groundwater extraction and treatment.